Division of Lilley

 The Division of Lilley is an Australian Electoral Division in Queensland.
+The current MP is Anika Wells of the Australian Labor Party (ALP).

 History

 The division was first proclaimed in 1913.
-The division is named after Sir Charles Lilley, a former Premier of Queensland and a former Chief Justice in the Supreme Court of Queensland.
+The division is named after Sir Charles Lilley, a former premier of Queensland and a former chief justice in the Supreme Court of Queensland.

 The Division of Lilley includes sparsely populated areas of Brisbane Airport, tidal wetlands around Boondall, and industrial areas around Pinkenba.

 It was held by the Liberal Party and its antecedents for all but four terms from 1913 to 1980.
 However, since 1980, it has tended to be a marginal Labor seat.
 It is currently represented by Labor MP Anika Wells.
-Notable former members include former Treasurer, former Deputy Leader of the Labor Party and Deputy Prime Minister, Wayne Swan, as well as George Mackay, who served as Speaker of the Australian House of Representatives during the first term of the Lyons Government, and Kevin Cairns, a minister in the McMahon government.
+Notable former members include former treasurer, former deputy leader of the Labor Party and deputy prime minister, Wayne Swan, as well as George Mackay, who served as Speaker of the Australian House of Representatives during the first term of the Lyons Government, and Kevin Cairns, a minister in the McMahon government.